 The Ph.D. in Curriculum & Instruction in the Department of Teaching & Learning provides a course of study for professional educators who desire to extend and advance knowledge in the theory and practice of education as university researchers.
-Areas of research emphasis include instructional technology, teacher education, mathematics education, literacy, cultural and international studies, and teaching English as a second language (TESL).
+Areas of research emphasis include instructional technology, teacher education, mathematics education, literacy, cultural and international studies, science education, and teaching English as a second language (TESL).
 The completion of this degree will particularly enable individuals to become skilled researchers as members of university faculties.

 Upon completion of this program, graduates will be able to:

 - Understand theoretical and historical foundations of education.